rjleyva/me.in.bytes/README.md

 > **WIP**: This project is a work in progress and currently in its early development phase.

+## 🚧 Todo

+- [ ] Page transition animation
+- [ ] Add database support for the reaction button (considering Upstash Redis or Supabase)
+- [ ] Enable MDX support for blog content
+- [ ] Refactor for better modularity and component reuse
+- [ ] Generate dynamic OG images (optional)
+- [ ] Add RSS feed for blog posts

-## Features
+## ⭐ Features

 🔆 Dark & Light Mode Support

-This project offers full support for both Light and Dark themes, drawing inspiration from the beautiful Catppuccin color palettes:
+This project offers full support for both Light and Dark themes, drawing inspiration from the beautiful [Catppuccin](https://catppuccin.com/) color palettes:

-• Light Mode is based on the **Catppuccin _/ˌkætpʊˈtʃiːn/_ Frappé flavor**, featuring soft background tones and pastel highlights for a calm and legible interface.
+- Light Mode is based on the **Catppuccin _/ˌkætpʊˈtʃiːn/_ Frappé flavor**, featuring soft background tones and pastel highlights for a calm and legible interface.
-• Dark Mode follows the **Catppuccin _/ˌkætpʊˈtʃiːn/_ Mocha flavor**, delivering a comfortable low-light experience with rich contrast and gentle hues.
+- Dark Mode follows the **Catppuccin _/ˌkætpʊˈtʃiːn/_ Mocha flavor**, delivering a comfortable low-light experience with rich contrast and gentle hues.

 You can toggle themes dynamically without a page reload, making for a smooth, modern user experience.